-This Black Bean, Feta & Avocado Quinoa Wrap is an amazing vegetarian lunch?
-Look no further.
+This Black Bean, Feta & Avocado Quinoa Wrap is an amazing vegetarian lunch that even meat eaters will crave.
+You definitely don't want to miss this one!
 These quinoa wraps are packed with flavor and as nutritious as they are delicious.

 Note: This post was originally published in February of 2014.
 Updated March 2016.